segenb-prog/gebeta-Sovereign-code-assistant/CONTRIBUTING.md

 For Documentation Changes

 · Keep language clear and accessible
-· Use markdown formatting consistently
+· Use Markdown formatting consistently
 · Test any code blocks before submitting

 For Configuration Changes